Article written by Karl Robb.

 Learn to laugh.
 Keeping a sense of humor is a sure way to beat anxiety.
 Watch a funny video and read something that makes you laugh every day.

-Remember, anxiety and depression often go together.
+Remember, anxiety and A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. often go together.
 But the symptoms of anxiety can include: feelings of panic, fear and restlessness, sleep disturbance, poor concentration, palpitations, shortness of breath, irritability, and dizziness.

 If you feel that you are totally overwhelmed by your feelings, consult with your physician.
 He or she can refer you to a mental health professional.
 There is no shame in seeking help, when you need it.
 Everyone deals with his or her anxiety differently.